Frequently Asked Questions

 What is Gold-Filled?

+See our Gold-filled Info page for articles and information on this material.
 Gold-filled is a United States layered gold product that is gaining popularity throughout the Americas, Asia and Europe.
 It is a quality material that is common in all types of jewelry.
 The product is easy to care for and will usually maintain its golden shine for a lifetime.

 Gold-filled is constructed in two or three layers.
 The core metal is jewelers’ brass.
 A gold alloy is then bonded to one or both surfaces of the brass core with heat and pressure.
 The bonded raw material is then sold as sheet or wire to jewelry manufacturers for use in designs.